blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/001-dingo-node-setup.md

 EOF"
 ```

-You can view and verify `dingo.yaml` file by running:
+You can view and check your `dingo.yaml` file by running:

 ```
 sudo nano /etc/dingo/dingo.yaml